lindsaySenia/simple-image-search/README.md

 # Simple Image Search App

-## React app utilizing an API
+## React app utilizing Unsplash API

 ### Learn how to make components work with each other
-- App component
---SearchBar
---ImageList
---ImageShow
+- Parent to Child relationship

+### Handle controlled input